Financial Samurai

 Track Your Finances Diligently

-Sign up for Personal Capital, the web’s #1 free wealth management tool to get a better handle on your finances.
+Sign up for Empower, the web’s #1 free wealth management tool to get a better handle on your finances.

 In addition to better money oversight, run your investments through their award-winning Investment Checkup tool.
 It will show you exactly how much you are paying in fees.
 I was paying $1,700 a year in fees I had no idea I was paying.